Israel to mobilize 60,000 reservists ahead of an expanded Gaza City operation

 Gaza City operation could begin within days

 An Israeli military official, speaking on the condition of anonymity in line with military regulations, said troops will operate in parts of Gaza City where they haven't been deployed yet and where Israel believes Hamas is still active.
-Israeli troops in the Zeitoun neighborhood of Gaza City and Jabaliya, a refugee camp in the northern Gaza Strip, are already preparing the groundwork for the expanded operation, which could begin within days.
+Israeli troops in the the city's Zeitoun neighborhood and in Jabaliya, a refugee camp in the northern Gaza Strip, are already preparing the groundwork for the expanded operation, which could begin within days.

+Though the timeline wasn't clear, Prime Minister Benjamin Netanyahu's office said Wednesday that Netanyahu “has directed that the timetables ... be shortened” for launching the offensive.

 Although Israel has targeted and killed much of Hamas’ senior leadership, parts of Hamas are actively regrouping and carrying out attacks, including launching rockets towards Israel, the official said.

-The planned offensive, which was announced earlier this month, comes amid heightened international condemnation of Israel's restrictions on food and medicine reaching Gaza and fears of another mass displacement among Palestinians.
+The planned offensive, announced earlier this month, comes amid heightened international condemnation of Israel's restrictions on food and medicine reaching Gaza and fears that many Palestinians will be forced to flee.

+“It’s pretty obvious that it will just create another mass displacement of people who have been displaced repeatedly since this phase of the conflict started,” United Nations spokesman Stephane Dujarric told reporters.

 Associated Press journalists saw small groups heading south from the city this week, but it's unclear how many others will voluntarily flee.
-Some said they would wait to see how events unfold before moving yet again, with many insisting that nowhere is safe from airstrikes.
+Some said they would wait to see how events unfold, with many insisting that nowhere is safe from airstrikes.

 “What we’re seeing in Gaza is nothing short of apocalyptic reality for children, for their families, and for this generation,” Ahmed Alhendawi, regional director of Save the Children, said in an interview.
 “The plight and the struggle of this generation of Gaza is beyond being described in words.”

-Note: This story was corrected to reflect that the Jabaliya refugee camp is not in Gaza City. ___ Lidman reported from Tel Aviv, Israel, and Magdy reported from Cairo.
-Associated Press reporter Edith M. Lederer at the United Nations contributed.